anu-bdsi/workshop-intro-to-linux-aug-2023/00_set_up_3.md

 We are going to use IGV to look at the results we get from variant calling.

 Go to this [page](https://software.broadinstitute.org/software/igv/download) and pick the right one to download for your device.
-Choose the one with Jave included.
+Choose the one with Java included.
 Windows users to download the Windows version not the Linux version.